pancochea/DSTechT/README.md

 ## Bonus points

 ### Airgapped Installation

-Although not required, I decided to create an airgapped installation to prove that this infrastructre can be distributed as package after seeing that the docker used for this applciation was not publicly avaliable, and it took a lot of time to buid.
-I though of using a local regitry and kept going with the whole installation process.

 Airgapped installation requires an ongoing process of resource updates, cleanup, and verification.
 Also this installations use to be complex, and need to be very stable and secure.
 All these issues make airgapped environments complex.
 These environments are usually a result of strict security compliances.